zacanger/zacanger.github.io/blog/src/posts/2018-todo-list.md

 A few things are leftovers from [last year](http://zacanger.com/blog/posts/new-years-resolutions/).

+* [ ] Learn about generative art, and make things.
+It would be especially cool to be able to generate based on music.
 * [ ] Get familiar enough with Clojure/ClojureScript to write something real-world
 * [ ] Same, with Haskell/Purescript
 * [ ] Finish the acoustic album